-The 2000/01 National Recreational and Indigenous Fishing Survey estimated that approximately 12% of the State's total recreational fishing effort occurred in the South Coast Bioregion (Henry and Lyle 2003, Barharthah 20061).
+The 2000/01 National Recreational and Indigenous Fishing Survey estimated that approximately 12% of the State's total recreational fishing effort occurred in the SCB^{1,2}.
 Fish resources in estuaries and nearshore waters of the Bioregion are a focus for recreational fishers and have a high social value in the region.

-Within the South Coast Bioregion, approximately 21% of the recreational fishing effort is estimated to occur in estuaries and rivers.
+Within the SCB, approximately 21% of the recreational fishing effort was estimated to occur in estuaries and rivers.
 A high proportion of people who fish in each South Coast estuary are non-residents, travelling from Perth, other WA regions or interstate.
 Consequently, fishing in South Coast estuaries has a great benefit to local tourism.

-Australian herring is the most common finfish species retained by recreational fishers in the South Coast Bioregion (and in WA) and therefore has high social value.
-In 2000/01 Australian herring were estimated to comprise 15% of all finfish retained by South Coast recreational fishers.
+Australian herring is the most common finfish species retained by recreational fishers in the SCB and therefore has high social value.
+In 2000/01, Australian herring were estimated to comprise 15% (by number) of all finfish retained by SCB recreational fishers.
+In 2013/14, a statewide survey of boat-based fishing estimated that herring comprised 20% of all finfish retained by boat-based recreational fishers in the SCB.

-Estimated annual value (to fishers) for 2012/13:
+Estimated annual value (to fishers) for 2014: